fazleh2010/sparql-http/README.md

 /data

-The downloaded files will be stored in same of input file
+The downloaded files will also be stored

 /data